Sunday, September 24, 2023

 “Most mattresses on the market are full of chemicals that can pollute your bedroom air and harm your body,” warns the Environmental Working Group (EWG).
 “This includes polyurethane foam that can emit volatile organic compounds, or VOCs, harmful chemicals that can cause respiratory irritation or other health problems; flame retardant chemicals linked to cancer, hormone disruption and adverse effects on the immune system; and PVC or vinyl covers that can damage developing reproductive systems.”

-It recommends looking for Global Organic Textile Standard, or GOTS, certification.
+The EWG recommends looking for Global Organic Textile Standard, or GOTS, certification when vetting your mattresses and bedding.
 “To receive GOTS certification, the mattress cannot be made of polyurethane foam or contain a number of hazardous chemicals.
 Look for the Global Organic Latex Standard, or GOLS certification for organic latex.”

 The mattress you sleep on matters in so many ways.
-From being supportive to our physical needs to cultivating a most restful sleep to not secretly harboring toxic chemicals.
-A growing number of bedding and mattress producers are making luxe sustainable options that are healthy and sustainable.
+From supporting your physical needs (do you need a soft or firm mattress?) to cultivating a most restful sleep to not secretly harboring toxic chemicals.
+These days, there are numerous bedding and mattress producers making luxe sustainable options that are healthy and sustainable.

 Made with comfort in mind, Saatva mattresses address back and shoulder pain, bring hip relief, and allow for better airflow for a cooler sleep.
 Organic cotton reduces chemical exposure and is especially recommended for side or belly sleepers who are closer to the materials than back sleepers.